okta/okta-sdk-python/README.md

 my_okta_client = OktaClient()
 ```

-> Using a Python dictionary to hard-code the Okta domain and API token works, but for real projects you should use a more secure way of storing these values.
-Credentials This library supports a few different configuration sources, covered in the [configuration reference](#configuration-reference) section.
+> Using a Python dictionary to hard-code the Okta domain and API token is encouraged for development; In production, you should use a more secure way of storing these values.
+This library supports a few different configuration sources, covered in the [configuration reference](#configuration-reference) section.

 ### OAuth 2.0